open-edge-insights/eii-core/common/util/c/README.md

 ## Installation

 > **NOTE:** This is a mandatory step to use this library in
-> C/C++ EIS modules and EIS Message Bus library.
+> C/C++ EII modules and EII Message Bus library.

-If you wish to install the EIS Utils on your system, execute the following command after building the library:
+If you wish to install the EII Utils on your system, execute the following command after building the library:

 ```sh
 $ sudo make install
 ```

-By default, this command will install the EIS Utils C library into `/usr/local/lib/`.
+By default, this command will install the EII Utils C library into `/usr/local/lib/`.
 On some platforms this is not included in the `LD_LIBRARY_PATH` by default.
 As a result, you must add this directory to you `LD_LIBRARY_PATH`.
 This can be accomplished with the following `export`: